don-bski/perl-stuff/WLED_Librarian/README.md

 Presets can be selected ad-hoc or by tag/group word for export to a WLED presets file or directly to WLED over WIFI.

 The program is currently beta release code.
 It was developed and tested primarily in Linux.
-Some cursory tested in the Windows environment has been done.
 Launch the program and enter **Help** for operational details.

 Coded in Perl, the librarian utilizes the [DBD::SQLite](https://metacpan.org/pod/DBD::SQLite) module which is a self-contained RDBMS database.
 Librarian commands provide the database